 - a.
 Positioning, starting, or taxiing of aircraft shall be done in such a manner so as not to cause jet blast or prop wash that may result in injury to persons or damage to property. - b.
 No aircraft shall park in any Safety Area. - c.
 The operator of any aircraft involved in an accident on the Airport, regardless of whether it results in personal injury or property damage, must immediately notify the Airports Department through the AOC and make a prompt and complete report concerning such accident, in addition to any and all other notifications and reports that the operator must make to any other federal, state, or local authorities.
 (At the time of promulgation of these Rules and Regulations, the telephone number for the AOC is (850) 651-7166.)
-The operator shall fully cooperate with all FAA, NTSB, and other appropriate officials investigating any aircraft accident or incident. - d.
-An aircraft involved in an accident on the Airport shall not be removed from the scene of the accident until so authorized by the Airports Director, who shall receive removal authorization from the FAA Regional Operations Center or the NTSB, as appropriate, and/or the Federal Bureau of Investigation if criminal activity is implicated, except as may be necessary for exigent safety reasons.
+The operator shall fully cooperate with all FAA, NTSB, and other appropriate officials investigating any aircraft accident or incident.

+d.
+An aircraft involved in an accident on the Airport shall not be removed from the scene of the accident until so authorized by the Airports Director,or designee, who shall receive removal authorization from the FAA Regional Operations Center or the NTSB, as appropriate, and/or the Federal Bureau of Investigation if criminal activity is implicated, except as may be necessary for exigent safety reasons.
 Once the Airports Director has authorized such removal, the aircraft owner, pilot or authorized insurance company shall have the aircraft removed immediately.
-If removal is not completed within a reasonable amount of time, subject to section 705.183 of the Florida Statutes, or if the location of the aircraft is impeding the safe and efficient operation of the Airport, the Airports Department may have the aircraft removed at the owner's sole risk and expense.
+If removal is not completed within a reasonable amount of time, subject to section 705.183 of the Florida Statutes, or if the location of the aircraft removed at the owner's sole risk and expense.